influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 {{% /influxdb/custom-timestamps %}}

-Install all the necessary packages and run the program to write the line protocol to your InfluxDB Cloud Dedicated cluster.
+Install all the necessary packages and run the program to query your InfluxDB Cloud Dedicated cluster.

 ```sh
 go get ./...